eas342/ABATE/docs/fitting_lightcurves.rst

 When either of these modes are used, limb darkening becomes a fixed parameter, and is not sampled by PyMC3.
 However, if *u_lit* is set to *None*, then it becomes a free parameter that is sampled by PyMC3, though it will take longer to run.

 To calculate the values needed for the two main modes, you can visit https://exoctk.stsci.edu/limb_darkening, which allows you to select your target and the filter used to collect the data, choose your type(s) of limb darkening law, and calculate the coefficients needed.
-For quadratic, you will use the values under *c1* and *c2* in the table, and for multiterm, you will use **DR SCHLAWIN, PLEASE FILL IN!!!**
+For quadratic, you will use the values under *c1* and *c2* in the table, and for multiterm, you will should follow the instructions in the notebook tutorial.

 starry_ld_degree
 ~~~~~~~~~~~~~~~~~